 System file corruption is a typical outcome of a malware intrusion.
 So, whenever Windows program files are somewhat corrupted or missing, you get the error.

-If the BSOD is occurring after the installation of new software, there are chances that it might have corrupted the registry.
+If the BSOD is occurring after installing new software, there are chances that it might have corrupted the registry.

 In some cases, an incomplete driver installation could lead to the error.
 If that’s the case, then you must uninstall the drivers and reinstall them again.